ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 • Is deeply committed to addressing the broader sociocultural contexts in which women breastfeed, including the international trends towards worsening overdiagnosis and overtreatment and dominance of market forces within health education and clinical services, which profoundly affect how clinical breastfeeding and lactation support skills are taught and delivered.

-• Does not exclude formula-feeding families by the use of a title which excludes formula (since an NDC Lactation Fellowship is genuinely integrative, flagged by NDC in the title)
+• Does not exclude formula-feeding families through using a title which excludes formula-fed infants (since an NDC Lactation Fellowship is genuinely integrative, flagged by NDC in the title).

 Related resources